VulNyx/vulnyx.github.io/index.md

 **NYXBins** is a completely open and [collaborative](https://github.com/vulnyx/vulnyx.github.io/graphs/contributors) project, which welcomes [contributions](/contribute/) of new binaries, methods or improvements of all kinds.

-For Windows-native equivalents, consider checking out [LOLBAS](https://lolbas-project.github.io/).
+To find native equivalents of Windows operating systems, consider consulting [LOLBAS](https://lolbas-project.github.io/).

 {% include bin_table.html %}